bruce-hill/tomo/docs/lists.md

 ---

 ### `random`
-Selects a random element from the array.
+Selects a random element from the list.

 ```tomo
 func random(arr:List(T), rng: RNG = random -> T)
 ```

-- `arr`: The array from which to select a random element.
+- `arr`: The list from which to select a random element.
 - `rng`: The [random number generator](rng.md) to use.

 **Returns:**
-A random element from the array.
+A random element from the list.

 **Example:**
 ```tomo